Tributes paid as ‘fair, tough and reasonable’ Doug Beattie quits as UUP leader

 Senior political figures have paid tribute to his leadership and constructive approach to relations with other parties.

-Northern Ireland Secretary Hillary Benn thanked Mr Beattie for his “commendable leadership”.
+Northern Ireland Secretary Hilary Benn thanked Mr Beattie for his “commendable leadership”.

 In a statement, Mr Benn said: “It is clear that he has always sought to act in NI’s best interests and I know he will continue to do so.